marshreddy/docs/tapi/default.md

 ### Fares

-A fare is the cost incurred by a commuter when using a transit service.
+A fare is the cost incurred by a commuter when using a transport service.
 Essentially, it is the price associated with a journey's itinerary for a particular fare product or set of fare products.

 #### Fare response model